HubSpot CRM

 Return Type Description

-Response Array Normalized response rows that include returned HubSpot Property values, record metadata such as objectType, recordId, createdAt, and updatedAt, provider diagnostics such as providerStatus, providerCategory, and providerCorrelationId, plus the raw response payload.
+Response Array Response rows that include returned HubSpot property values, record metadata such as objectType, recordId, createdAt, and updatedAt, provider diagnostics such as providerStatus, providerCategory, and providerCorrelationId, plus the raw response payload.
+Query rows do not include mutation default fields.

 Create